mikro-orm/mikro-orm/docs/blog/2024-11-11-mikro-orm-6-4-released.md

 ];
 ```

 With such a config file, your app will use the `default` options, but you will be able to use `npx mikro-orm --contextName=super` to opt into the `super` options.
+More examples can be found in the [Quick Start](https://mikro-orm.io/docs/quick-start#configuration-file-structure).

 Framework integrations will be able to use a similar approach, where they can take your one config file, and create each instance you use based on available config objects and functions.